-LITERACY/LANGUAGE For children to develop both expressive (speech) & receptive (listening) skills.
+Seeing Hearing Sr melling Touching LITERACY/LANGUAGE For children to develop both expressive (speech) & receptive (listening) skills.
 First stages in developing reading & writing skills.
 Books/ Stories & Drawings LEARNING OUTCOME:5 Communication Children are effective communicators: including using verbal & non-verbal skills, engaging in a range of texts, express ideas and understanding technology.
 CREATIVE/DRAMATIC For children to develop social & emotional skills and to encourage their imagination and creativity.
 Imaginative play Home corner Dress Ups Painting & Pasting LEARNING OUTCOME:1 Identity Children have a strong sense of identity; they learn to interact with others, develop resilience, confidence, respect & empathy for others.
-PHYSICAL To further develop fine & gross motor skills, to help with hand/eye co-ordination, balance and spatial awareness.
-Outdoor Play Play Dough Music & Movement LEARNING OUTCOME: 3 Wellbeing Children have a strong sense of wellbeing; they begin to take responsibility for their own health, physical, social and emotional wellbeing.
-CONGNATIVE/MATHS For children to begin learning problem solving, sizing, grouping and counting.
-Puzzles Constructions Games LEARNING OUTCOME: 4 Learning Children are confident and involved learners; they begin to develop a range of skills such as problem solving, inquiry, hypothesizing and investigating.
-THE WORLD AROUND US To explore the world around us, the environment, seasons, peoples and places.
-Further develop understanding of seasons, Animals & Places.
-LEARNING OUTCOME: 2 Community Children are connected with and contribute to their world; respond to diversity with respect for their environment, begin to understand the rights and responsibilities necessary for active civic participation.
+PHYSICAL LEARNING OUTCOME: 3 Wellbeing To further develop fine & gross motor Outdoor Play Children have a strong sense of wellbeing; they begin skills, to help with hand/eye co-ordination, Play Dough to take responsibility for their own health, physical, balance and spatial awareness.
+Music & Movement social and emotional wellbeing.
+CONGNATIVE/MATHS LEARNING OUTCOME: 4 Learning For children to begin learning problem Puzzles Children are confident and involved learners; they solving, sizing, grouping and counting.
+Constructions begin to develop a range of skills such as problem Games solving, inquiry, hypothesizing and investigating.
+THE WORLD AROUND US LEARNING OUTCOME: 2 Community To explore the world around us, the Further develop Children are connected with and contribute to their environment, seasons, peoples and places. understanding of world; respond to diversity with respect for their seasons, environment, begin to understand the rights and Animals & Places. responsibilities necessary for active civic participation.